stacykutyepov/Pig-Game/README.md

-# Pig-Game
-Pig Game

-Hello!
-Welcome to the Pig Game!
+# Hello!
+Welcome to the Pig-Game!

 <img src="PigGameRules.jpg" width="100%">